HVNT/reliable-transfer-suite/README.md

 Instructions:

-	Note: This code was tested using Python 3.4, so please use that to run files.
+	Note: This code was tested using Python 2.7 on Linux and Mac.

+	Steps:
+		1. Run NetEmu.py
+		2. Run the server application
-	To run the client program:
+		3. Run the client application
-		python fxa_client.py X A P
-		where:
-			X is the port that the FxA-client's UDP socket shoudl bind to (it should be the server's port number minus 1)
-			A is the IP address of Net Emu
-			P is the UDP port number of NetEmu upon program start, user will be prompted for desired window size

 	To run the server program:
 		python fxa_server.py X A P
 		where: